bitcookies/winrar-keygen/README.md

 ![Download](assets/file-download-dark.png#gh-dark-mode-only)

-Extract rarreg_file.zip to get `rarreg.7z`, unzip it with the password to get `rarreg.key`, then drag and drop to import into WinRAR.
+Extract `rarreg_file.zip` to get `rarreg.7z`, unzip it with the password to get `rarreg.key`, then drag and drop to import into WinRAR.
 You can also compress `rarreg.key` into `rarkey.rar`, then double-click it to run it, and the license import will be done automatically.

-If you get an invalid key, please check [the specific solution](#9-invalid-key).
+If you get an invalid key, please check [the specific solution](#7-invalid-key).

 </details>

-## 8. Build in Visual Studio
+## 6. Build in Visual Studio

 <details>
 <summary>Click to expand</summary>